cucumber/docs/content/docs/cucumber/environment-variables.md

 certain features, such as publishing [Cucumber Reports](https://reports.cucumber.io).

 There are many different ways to define environment variables, depending on your environment.
-This guide describes how to set the `CUCUMBER_PUBLISH_ENABLED` environment variable to `true`.
+This guide describes how to define the `CUCUMBER_PUBLISH_TOKEN` environment variable with value `some-secret-token`.

-For security reasons you should *not* define `CUCUMBER_*` environment variables globally.
+For security reasons you should *not* define environment variables containing secrets globally.

-For MacOS and Linux users this means you should *not* put them in `~/.bashrc`, `~/.bash_profile`, `~/.zshrc`, `/etc.profile` or similar.
+For MacOS and Linux users this means you should *not* define them in `~/.bashrc`, `~/.bash_profile`, `~/.zshrc`, `/etc.profile` or similar.

-For Windows users this means you should *not* add them via System/Control Panel or `setx.exe`.
+For Windows users this means you should *not* define them via System/Control Panel or `setx.exe`.

 ## Terminal